Ivan-Kouznetsov/aartl/README.md

         "$..id": _id
         "$..text": @postText

-A test consists of a name, optional constant values, optional “After” blocks, a required "Expect" block.
+A test consists of a name, optional constant values, optional “After” blocks, and a required "Expect" block.
 JSON data is referred to within AARTL using JSON paths.
 For more information about the JSON path standard you may refer to: [https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html)

 An After block consists of: